 So, once you have it, first add a liquid called sealer at the edges so that the new gasket doesn’t slip over.
 In addition to it, the gasket placed over the liquid sealer will tightly secure its place thus, preventing the entrance of oil on the spark plug.

-5. Installation of Spark Plug Gasket
+5. Install The Spark Plug Gasket

 Lastly, one needs to place the spark plug gasket on the rim of the spark plug well.
 These are actually circular in shape, which is placed in the same manner using the liquid sealant as the valve cover gasket.
 Once finished with it, now bolt the nuts in the order 2-3-1-4 that were removed earlier, in order to avoid any damage to the valve cover.

-TIP: Following this order of screwing the nuts tightly is necessary.
+Tip: Following this order of screwing the nuts tightly is necessary.

 Afterward, place everything back in position and make sure to rinse the oil off the parts (which would have spilled around) by using the oil cleaner.